tl0x/tl0x/README.md

 ## About Me

 My name is tl0x, or Aaron.
-I'm currently working on [FerdieClient](https://github.com/tl0x/FerdieClient), and some other plugin or web development stuff if I get bored. :innocent:
+I am currently learning C++. :smiling_face_with_tear: I mostly do things with Minecraft.

-Feel free to message me if you have any collaboration oppourtunities. :relieved: :+1:
+Feel free to message me if you have any collaboration oppourtunities. :+1: